maybal9/WikiSeeker/README.md

 given a destination point (destination article), get there from a random start point (start article). show the article path that was used to get there.

+# TODO:
-# TODO: add heuristic methods
+* add heuristic methods
+* consider proper stop criteria